Chair: Michael Brown, Ph.D.

 Office Location: 334 Tolentine Hall

 Psychology is the basic and applied science of mind and behavior.
 Psychologists use the methods of both natural and social science to advance our knowledge and understanding of thought, emotion, and behavior in humans and other organisms.
 Psychologists also apply this knowledge to improve the conditions of individuals and society.
-The Department of Psychological and Brain Sciences offers two majors in psychology, a Bachelor of Science (B.S.) and a Bachelor of Arts (B.A.).
-To declare either major students must have completed PSY 1000 or PSY 1001, or have AP credit for PSY 1000.
-In addition, they must have a C+ or higher in PSY 1000 or PSY 1001, or have an overall minimum GPA of 3.00.
+The Department of Psychological and Brian Sciences offer two majors in psychology, a Bachelor of Science (B.S.) and a Bachelor of Arts (B.A.).

-- Courses taken on a satisfactory/unsatisfactory basis cannot be used to satisfy requirements for the major, except for PSY 2100: Seminar in Professional Development.
+- Courses taken on a satisfactory/unsatisfactory basis cannot be used to satisfy requirements for the minor.

 - No more than two prior approved psychology courses may be taken at another institution (AP courses, transfer courses, courses taken abroad, etc.) and be counted toward the minor.

 - Students wishing to be awarded the minor must also submit a declaration form to the Department of Psychological and Brian Sciences.